 The Center for Reproductive Rights needed a way to connect their partners from all over the globe.
 We built Unite for Reproductive Rights, a WordPress site that ensures CRR partners can UNITE no matter where they are.

-We also built a Member Directory using the Google API that partners user to find others across the globe.
+We also built a Member Directory using a Google API that partners use to find each other across the globe.

 Users needed to not only find each other and communicate easily, but they also needed to be able to share resources from their own work, so we developed two ways to share resources: as posts generated by administrators of the site, and as content generated by users.